-|ASD may progress to PTSD after 1 month, but it may also be a transient condition that resolves within 1 month of exposure to traumatic event(s) and does not lead to PTSD.|
+|ASD may progress to PTSD after one month, but it may also be a transient condition that resolves within one month of exposure to the traumatic event(s) and does not lead to PTSD.|

-Stress disorders have been described as complex somatic, cognitive, affective, and behavioral consequences of psychological trauma.
+Stress disorders as a category have been described as complex somatic, cognitive, affective, and behavioral consequences of psychological trauma.
 Stress disorders are caused by experiencing, witnessing, or being confronted with an event/events involving serious injury, death, or threat to the physical integrity of that person or someone close to them.
 These are accompanied by a response involving helplessness, intense fear, or horror.

 It has been shown in various studies that a direct relationship can be observed between the severity of a traumatic event and the risk of developing a stress disorder.
 Prior exposure to repeated traumatic events as well as such factors as the duration, severity, and proximity of the event may also contribute to the degree of stress that the individual experiences.

-Research into identifying and treating stress disorders have led to recent changes in diagnostic criteria.
+Research into identifying and treating stress disorders has led to recent changes in diagnostic criteria.
 In the recently released Diagnostic and Statistics Manual of the American Psychiatric Association, fifth edition (DSM-5), greater focus is placed on the behaviors that accompany PTSD.
 Four distinct clusters or groupings of behaviors are proposed as significant indications for diagnosis.

-Avoidance behaviors; Take the form of abruptly shying away from or pre-planned evasion of situations which might bring distressing memories, thought reminders of past events, feelings associated with the initiating traumatic experience, or external reminders of the event.
+Avoidance behaviors: Take the form of abruptly shying away from or pre-planned evasion of situations which might bring distressing memories, thought reminders of past events, feelings associated with the initiating traumatic experience, or external reminders of the event.

-Negative cognitions and mood related behaviors; Include such items as persistent blame of themselves or others, distorted feelings or overpowering emotions related to events or persons associated with stressing events, estrangement from others, marked decrease in activities that formerly interested that person, or the inability to remember aspects of what occurred.
+Negative cognitions and mood-related behaviors: Include such items as persistent blame of themselves or others, distorted feelings or overpowering emotions related to events or persons associated with stressing events, estrangement from others, marked decrease in activities that formerly interested that person, or the inability to remember aspects of what occurred.

-Arousal behaviors; Can be demonstrated by reckless, aggressive, self-destructive behaviors.
+Arousal behaviors: Can be demonstrated by reckless, aggressive, self-destructive behaviors.
 Sleep disorders, hypervigilance, the formation of protective habits such as always sitting with a back to the wall, sleeping facing a locked door, etc. are all examples of arousal.
 Please note current diagnostics emphasize an element of avoidance or flight from traumatic reminders.
 A strong flight response or reaction is also typical of the arousal behaviors of stress disorders.

 In addition to the presence of key behaviors are three conditions or criteria that aid in making a diagnosis of PTSD.
-These three criteria are;
+These three criteria are:

-|Core beliefs are the foundational bedrock of our mind.
-They are the fundamental beliefs about our world, ourselves, and everything around us that we measure all experiences by.
+|Core beliefs are the foundational bedrock of our minds.
+They are the fundamental beliefs about our world, ourselves, and everything around us by which we measure all experiences.|